The Andalucia Grand TourCulture, history, art and monuments

 Today we board Mr Henderson’s Railway and retrace some of the historic rail route between Gibraltar and Ronda, passing through some beautiful scenery along the way in the stunning Sierra de Grazalema.

 We head into a rugged interior zone where you find the Pueblos Blancos — sublime white villages that are scattered like patches of snow atop spectacular steep mountain slopes.
-This is a lovely drive, and we will stop at some of these villages along our way – we’ll be passing some of the great scenic landscapes of Spain.
-The Spanish fir, which only grows in four locations above 3,300 ft., thrives here, and some of the limestone slopes rise as high as 5,000 ft.
+The route takes in some of the greatest scenic landscapes of Spain.
+The Spanish fir, which only grows in four locations above 3,300 ft, thrives here, and some of the limestone slopes rise as high as 5,000 ft.
 Castle ruins and old church bell towers also form part of the landscape.
-Short of crossing the Mediterranean, this area offers the closest ideaof a Moroccan landscape.
+Short of crossing the Mediterranean, this area offers the closest idea of a Moroccan landscape.

 Continuing on to Seville, we’ll check in to our excellently situated hotel in the city centre and reconvene later for a flamenco show.